Porsche in motorsport: Formula E

 Pascal Wehrlein at the 2024 Berlin ePrix Race One where he finished 5th overall, 0.129 seconds in front his teammate António Félix da Costa and 5.631 seconds behind race winner Nick Cassidy who raced for Jaguar Formula E Team.

 In the 2023–24 Formula E World Championship, Porsche has retained their driver lineup of Wehrlein and Félix da Costa.
 The team also signed André Lotterer as a reserve driver.
 Porsche began strongly once again, scoring pole for the season-opener and securing the first win of the season at the Mexico City ePrix.
 The maiden Misano ePrix proved to be a double-edged sword for Porsche, with Wehrlein after crashing into Jean-Éric Vergne in race 1 profited from an energy miscalculation by Oliver Rowland and the Nissan team to inherit victory on the last lap.
 Following a scrappy Berlin weekend, one in which Wehrlein came to blows multiple times with reigning champion Jake Dennis, the German finished second at Shanghai, losing the lead on the final lap to Mitch Evans but keeping second against Nick Cassidy with an aggressive defense that led to contact between the two cars.
 Wehrlein gained points against championship leader Cassidy with two top ten finishes at Portland, going into the final 2 round at London with a 12-point deficit to the Kiwi.
 On Race 1, Wehrlein battled Evans to win the race, thus gaining the championship lead.
 On Race 2, Wehrlein kept himself between the two Jaguars of Evans and Cassidy for the majority of the race.
 When Cassidy retired following a puncture and Evans missed his second attack mode activation, Wehrlein finished second, clinching the title six points ahead of Evans.
-The team finished both Teams' Championship and Manufacturers' Trophy in second place with 7 races wins, with 3 for Wehrlein and 4 for Félix da Costa.
+The team finished both Teams' Championship and Manufacturers' Trophy in second place with 7 race wins, with 3 for Wehrlein and 4 for Félix da Costa.

-Both drivers are retained for Season 11, whith Wehrlein entered the season as the defending champion.
-This season saw Porsche winning 1 race, finishing on the podium 10 times and retiring 4 times.
-Wehrlein scored Porsche's only race win was at Homestead–Miami.
-Porsche secure both the teams' and manufacturers' championship, with Jaguar second in both followed by Nissan.
+Both drivers were retained for Season 11, with Wehrlein entering the season as defending champion.
+The season saw Porsche winning 1 race, finishing on the podium 10 times and retiring 4 times.
+Wehrlein scored Porsche's only race win at Homestead–Miami.
+Porsche secured both the teams' and manufacturers' championship, with Jaguar second in both followed by Nissan.
 Wehrlein finish 3rd in the Drivers' Championship while Félix da Costa only managed 5th.

 Porsche is currently supplying their Gen-3 Evo Porsche 99X Electric to Cupra Kiro Formula E team and Andretti Formula E team.